yansnap/.NET-Microservices-Full-Course/README.md

 # .NET-Microservices-Full-Course
-This is repo for my jounery along .NET Microservices – Full Course by  Les Jackson https://www.youtube.com/watch?v=DgVjEo3OGBI
+This is repo for my jounery along .NET Microservices – Full Course by  Les Jackson

+Link to the video down below:

+https://www.youtube.com/watch?v=DgVjEo3OGBI

+Note for me:

 This course does not...
 * Focus on DDD, Bounded Context etc.